-The mission of Americans for Policy Reform is to effectively utilize the Initiative, Referendum, and Lobbying processes to facilitate nationwide policy reforms.
-AFPR promotes and supports community based involvement using open-source strategies and social media tools to successfully execute grassroots policy reform.
-The goal of AFPR is to protect the individual rights of all Americans from failed drug laws and policies that infringe on their freedoms.
+The mission of Americans for Policy Reform is to effectively utilize the Initiative, Referendum and Lobbying processes to facilitate nationwide policy reforms.
+AFPR promotes and supports community based involvement utilizing open-source strategies and social media tools to enable grassroots policy reform.